maranefabio/Data-Analysis-Projects/Sunspots_Observation/Description.md

 - Date at which the largest number of sunspots where observed (26/08/1870  -  528 sunspots).
 - Prevision of the next peak of sunspots (2025)

 The project and the data is available at the folder.
-Thanks :)
+Thank you!
 ---

 Datasource = https://www.kaggle.com/datasets/abhinand05/daily-sun-spot-data-1818-to-2019/code?select=sunspot_data.csv